gardener/gardener/docs/extensions/infrastructure.md

 After your controller has created the required resources in your provider's infrastructure it needs to generate an output that can be used by other controllers in subsequent steps.
 An example for that is the `Worker` extension resource controller.
 It is responsible for creating virtual machines (shoot worker nodes) in this prepared infrastructure.
-Everything that it needs to know in order to do that (e.g., the network IDs, security group names, etc. (again: provider-specific)) needs to be provided as output in the `Infrastructure` resource:
+Everything that it needs to know in order to do that (e.g. the network IDs, security group names, etc. (again: provider-specific)) needs to be provided as output in the `Infrastructure` resource:

 ```yaml
 ---